kuwisdelu/MagiSys/README.md

 For shared projects, it is recommended to create a single `conda` environment to be used by multiple lab members.

-Please name your `conda` environments so their owner and purpose are clear to other users.
+Please name your `conda` environments so their purposes are clear to other users.